A Long-Range Plan to Brand the First Lincoln

 ardent equestrians and one day a turned saddle on Lemira's horse caused her

 to be thrown only to be lifted unhurt by Mr. Gillett.
-In appreciation

 of this romantic incident experience by her parents Mrs. Hill [mother of

 John Dean Gillett Hill], herself an excellent horsewoman, named the romantic log